merenlab/merenlab.org/data/anvio-structure/chapter-III.md

 ### Per-site

-As mentioned in Step FIXME, all per-site pN and pS values are appended as columns to the {% include ARTIFACT name="variability-profile" %}, `11_SCVs.txt`.
+As mentioned in [Step 9](#step-9-single-codon-variants), all per-site pN and pS values are appended as columns to the {% include ARTIFACT name="variability-profile" %}, `11_SCVs.txt`.
 That means this data is readily available for you.

 If you want to see the underlying code for calculating per-site pN and pS, it can be found in the anvi'o codebase here ([click here](https://github.com/merenlab/anvio/blob/258991a5bc0f483c958040a55d339e1f447429ac/anvio/variabilityops.py#L2639)).